Anastasios-K/Time_Series_forecasting_CNN/README.md

 **CPU:** Intel Core i5-9500 @ 3.00 Ghz, 6 cores
 **GPU:** Nvidia GeForce RTX 2070 Super

-The entire execution, including the grid search, approximatelly lasts 32 hours.
+**Execution time, considering the grid search:** 32 hours approximatelly

 The optimal model is designed after a grid search and a couple of refinement phases.
 Also, the learning progress proceeds from a well-designed annealing process.